ozshy/actual/README.md

 ---------------------------------------

 Note: The first imputation of NAs is time consuming.
-To find this line in the code search for "start..."
-I recorded XXX minutes on a Windows machine Intel Core YYY processor with 64GB Ram.
+To find this line in the code search for "r4_imp_start_time".
+I recorded 6.57 minutes on a Dell Windows machine 12th Gen Intel Core i9 processor with 64GB RAM.
 I also recorded ZZZ on a Lenovo machine with 8GB Ram and Core i3 processor.